 How Do I Increase My Range and Hit The High Notes?

 Let me first tell you a story about the old Classical school, then a more ‘modern’ approach.
+Then I will tell you what we do in these programs which I find works even better.

 First, there was the OLD school…the traditional or ‘Classical’ school of vocalizing.
 Think Pavarotti.
 Think Opera.